 Originally trained as a visual artist and designer, Angela found a special connection to the philosophy behind this elegant medicine with its diagnostic and treatment theories and methods based on universal patterns of the natural world.

 Angela is committed to her continuing development and training in the pursuit of health and well-being, as well as making this medicine more accessible to everyone.
-As a practitioner who welcomes all those seeking help to achieve their wellness goals, she has a special interest in women's health, endocrinology, injury recovery, and stress-related conditions.
+As a practitioner who welcomes all those seeking help to achieve their wellness goals, she has a special interest in women's health, endocrinology (hormone-related disorders), injury recovery, and stress-related conditions.
+In her private practice in New York, she focused mostly on fertility, as well as anxiety and stress-related issues, and she had a high success rate of pregnancy for busy women and working moms caught in the non-stop New York lifestyle.
+She also treated many dancers and athletes for injuries, performance goals, and health maintenance.
 In addition to her private practice, she spent two years post-graduation working in community-style acupuncture in Manhattan.
-Through this high-volume practice in the Financial District, she completed thousands of treatments and had the opportunity to treat and help a very diverse patient population with a wide range of health concerns, including autoimmune conditions, fertility, irregular and painful periods, migraines, arthritis, insomnia, anxiety, and digestive and metabolic disorders.
+Through this high-volume practice in the Financial District, she completed thousands of treatments and had the opportunity to treat and help a very diverse patient population with a wide range of health concerns, including autoimmune conditions, fertility, irregular and painful periods, physical injuries, migraines, arthritis, insomnia, anxiety, and digestive and metabolic disorders.
 Angela keeps her herbal knowledge and business acumen sharp by working as a consultant for Kamwo Meridian Herbs in Chinatown, NYC, promoting Traditional Chinese Medicine to a wider audience for the oldest Chinese Herbal Dispensary on the East Coast.